Darin343/Simple-C-Compiler-Complete/README.md

 Compiler for Simple C, an abridged version of the C programming language.
 Simple C programs are valid C programs, but not all C features are supported (like function pointers, floating point arithmetic etc... ).

-Targets 64 bit Intel AT&T assembly running on Rocky Linux, written in C++.
+Targets 64 bit Intel x86 assembly running on Rocky Linux, written in C++.

 Lexer.l constructs a C++ lexical analyzer using FLEX using regular expressions.
 Generates tokens for simple C keywords, operators, comments, identifiers, numbers, strings and chars from input sequences.